 The ability to successfully work in teams is a crucial part of an engineer's workplace success.
 Engineering education can be improved through a better understanding of how effective teamwork develops.
 A (patent pending) software tool that "listens" to team conversations and generates automatic interventions into team discourse can effectively mimic the actions of a skilled facilitator.
 Automated facilitation tools may help students improve their team skills by providing a simplified model for conversational interventions, which students can readily imitate.
 This paper describes this tool and presents preliminary findings from student reactions to the tool's use.

-R. Luechtefeld et al., "Work in Progress - Automated Discourse Interventions and Student Teaming," Proceedings of the 35th Annual Frontiers in Education Conference (2005, Indianapolis, IN), Institute of Electrical and Electronics Engineers (IEEE), Jan 2005.
+R. Luechtefeld et al., "Work in Progress - Automated Discourse Interventions and Student Teaming," Proceedings of the 35th Annual Frontiers in Education Conference (2005, Indianapolis, IN), vol. 2005, pp. F3D-11-F3D-12, Institute of Electrical and Electronics Engineers (IEEE), Feb 2005.

 35th Annual Frontiers in Education Conference (2005: Oct.
 19-22, Indianapolis, IN)